mroshaw/mroshaw.github.io/Subnautica/yourfirstmod/exploringgamefiles.md

 To build our mod, we first need to find out some some useful pieces of information.
 The goal is to modify the damage inflicted by the knife.
 Some key questions to answer, then:

 1. How do we get hold of the knife "object"?
-2. What do we change to effect the damage dealt?
+2. How does the game determine how much damage to apply when the knife strikes a target?

 This is where dnSpy comes in.